hajdaini/Chat-application-in-go/README.md

   go run main.go --mode server
   ```

-- **Create a client**
+- Create a client

   ```shell
   go run main.go --mode client
   ```

-- then choose an username for your client in the command prompt
+- then choose an username for your client in the command prompt to start the discussion

 ## Logs